Fdawgs/node-unrtf/README.md

 ### Linux and macOS/Darwin support

-For Linux and Mac users, you will need to download the `unrtf` binary separately.
+For Linux and Mac users, the `unrtf` binary will need to be installed separately.

 An example of downloading the binary on a Debian system: